DIANA LOOSER | TAPS Department Chair; Associate Professor

 DLOOSER@STANFORD.EDU ROBLE GYM ROOM 105

 Associate Professor of Theater & Performance Studies; TAPS Department Chair and Director of Graduate Studies.
 Diana Looser comes to theatre academia from a background in theatre practice and education (acting, voice and speech), with other disciplinary training in literary studies, sociolinguistics, and social psychology.
 Before moving to Cornell to train as a theatre professor, she spent a decade working in New Zealand as a registered drama teacher, performer, and performing arts festival adjudicator.

 Her research and teaching interests lie in the following areas: historiographic approaches to performance; ethnographic approaches to performance; postcolonial, transnational, and intercultural performance; performance from/about the Pacific Islands region (Oceania) and the Southern Ocean; transpacific studies; environment and performance; global humanities; theatre history studies; contemporary theatre and performance.

-Diana is the author of Remaking Pacific Pasts: History, Memory, and Identity in Contemporary Theater from Oceania (University of Hawai‘i Press, 2014), recipient of the 2016 ADSA Rob Jordan Book Prize from the Australasian Association for Theatre, Drama and Performance Studies.
-Her subsequent book Moving Islands: Contemporary Performance and the Global Pacific (University of Michigan Press, 2021), named a Finalist for the 2022 Outstanding Book Award from the Association for Theatre in Higher Education, and a Finalist for the 2022 Barnard Hewitt Award for Outstanding Research in Theatre History from the American Society for Theatre Research.
+Diana is the author of Remaking Pacific Pasts: History, Memory, and Identity in Contemporary Theater from Oceania (University of Hawai‘i Press, 2014), winner of the 2016 Rob Jordan Book Prize from the Australasian Association for Theatre, Drama and Performance Studies.
+Her subsequent book Moving Islands: Contemporary Performance and the Global Pacific (University of Michigan Press, 2021) was named a Finalist for the 2022 Outstanding Book Award from the Association for Theatre in Higher Education, and a Finalist for the 2022 Barnard Hewitt Award for Outstanding Research in Theatre History from the American Society for Theatre Research.
 She is currently at work on a new book about littoral ecologies and performance.